HIV Treatment as Prevention

-Treatment as prevention (TasP) refers to taking HIV medication to prevent the sexual transmission of HIV.
-It is one of the highly effective options for preventing HIV transmission.
-People living with HIV who take HIV medication daily as prescribed and get and keep an undetectable viral load have effectively no risk of sexually transmitting HIV to their HIV-negative partners.
+Treatment as Prevention (TasP) refers to taking HIV medicine to prevent the sexual transmission of HIV.
+It is one of the most highly effective options for preventing HIV transmission.

-TasP works when a person living with HIV takes HIV medication exactly as prescribed and has regular follow-up care, including regular viral load tests to ensure their viral load stays undetectable.
+TasP works when a person with HIV takes HIV medicine exactly as prescribed and has regular follow-up care, including routine viral load tests to ensure their viral load stays undetectable.

-Taking HIV Medication to Stay Healthy and Prevent Transmission
+Taking HIV Medicine to Stay Healthy and Prevent Transmission

 There are important health benefits to getting the viral load as low as possible.
-People living with HIV who know their status, take HIV medication daily as prescribed, and get and keep an undetectable viral load can live long, healthy lives.
+People with HIV who know their status, take HIV medicine as prescribed, and get and keep an undetectable viral load can live long and healthy lives.

 There is also a major prevention benefit.
-People living with HIV who take HIV medication daily as prescribed and get and keep an undetectable viral load have effectively no risk of sexually transmitting HIV to their HIV-negative partners.
+People with HIV who take HIV medicine as prescribed and get and keep an undetectable viral load will not transmit HIV to their HIV-negative partners through sex.

-If you have stopped taking your HIV medication or are having trouble taking all the doses as prescribed, talk to your health care provider as soon as possible.
-Your provider can help you get back on track and discuss the best strategies to prevent transmitting HIV through sex while you get your viral load undetectable again.
+If you have stopped taking your HIV medicine or are having trouble taking all the doses as prescribed, talk to your health care provider as soon as possible.
+Your provider can help you get back on track and discuss the best strategies to prevent transmitting HIV to your sexual partners until your viral load is confirmed to be undetectable again.

 How Do We Know Treatment as Prevention Works?

-Taking HIV medicine to maintain an undetectable viral load does not protect you or your partner from getting other sexually transmitted diseases (STDs), so talk to your provider about ways to prevent other STDs.
+Taking HIV medicine to maintain an undetectable viral load does not protect you or your partner from getting other sexually transmitted infections (STIs), so talk to your provider about ways to prevent other STIs.

 Talk to Your Partner

 TasP can be used alone or in conjunction with other prevention strategies.
-Talk about your HIV status with your sexual partners and decide together which prevention methods you will use.
+Talk about your HIV status with your sexual partners and decide together which prevention methods to use.
 Some states have laws that require you to tell your sexual partner that you have HIV in certain circumstances.